 Hi, I’m Will.
-I don’t always write things or make videos but if I do I usually put them here or on Medium.
+I don’t always write things or make videos but if I do I usually put them here or in my newsletter.
 This site is mostly about what’s going on around me and the lines are fairly blurred between personal or professional.
-I have a strong background in tech and capital raising and am long on vertical video, emerging media, and sport/live entertainment.
+My background is in tech across capital raising and building remote teams and am also long on vertical video, emerging media, and sport/live entertainment.
 Brooklyn-based Canadian/Kiwi ✈️.

 Anna Russett created one of the most powerful conversations on the topic of the Muslim Ban.
 It was overwhelming what she received from her followers — not just in the US, but all over the world (and all of it on Snapchat).